xfdingustc/cwac-camera/README.markdown

 giving you control to play a "shutter click" sound. `SimpleCameraHost` returns `null` from `getShutterCallback()`, to give you the device default behavior.

+### Controlling EXIF Rotation Behavior

+Device cameras are generally set up to take landscape pictures.
+If you try to use a camera to take a picture in portrait mode, one of three things will happen:

+1. Everything works fine, with the device capturing a portrait image

+2. The device crashes (this scenario CWAC-Camera aims to handle)

+3. The device captures a landscape image, but sets an EXIF header to indicate that an image viewer should rotate the image to portrait when displaying it

+The problem with the last scenario is that not all image viewers will honor this EXIF header.

+Your `CameraHost` will need to implement `rotateBasedOnExif()` to indicate if you want the library to rotate the image automatically.
+If you return `true`, you will get a portrait image from all devices, for all three of the above scenarios.
+If you return `false`, the last scenario will be ignored, and you may get a portrait or a landscape image.

+`SimpleCameraHost` returns `true` for `rotateBasedOnExif()`.

 ### Choosing a DeviceProfile

 `CameraHost` exists to provide a hook for you to determine how your app